JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 8. Brain Loading
 I've noticed that when context switching between big topics, it takes a few days for my brain to re-adjust to the new topic.
 I call it loading time.
 Work this time into the estimates.
 Prep for the fact that the transition phase will feel slow and that it takes time for the brain to rewire when doing large context switching

-Doing brain loading on the weekend, tends to work out pretty well.
+Doing brain loading on the weekend tends to work out pretty well.
+Creating and sorting through a todo list, and then picking 1 problem to do on Sun could be a good system.

 #### 9. Brain Break
 Note this is slightly different than brain loading.
 Brain loading happens at the start of a project.
 Brain break happens at the end of a big chunk of work.